Should I Join The Booking.com Genius Programme?

-My goal with this blog is to show you how to navigate through Booking.com and their Genius programme and show you if booking.com genius programme is any good.
+My goal with this blog is to show you how to navigate through Booking.com, their Genius programme and show you if booking.com genius programme is any good.

-Before you start, if you want to get a free guide on how to increase your direct bookings and not have to rely on Booking.com, Expedia or the other online travel agents to get you “heads in beds”, then click here!
+Do you want to get a free guide on how to increase your direct bookings and not have to rely on Booking.com, Expedia or the other online travel agents to get you “heads in beds”?

-As of the 1st of August 2017, Booking.com has revamped their genius programme.
+As of 2019, Booking.com has revamped its genius programme.
 You now have to offer all “genius” bookers a 10% discount to qualify for their service.

 I have found the genius programme to be a great feature on their website as you get preferential treatment in search results and email blasts to their mailing list.
 However, this new mandatory discount rule has made me rethink using it for my family business (The Grainary) and my clients.

-To help you decide, I have listed all the pros and cons of the genius program.
+What are the pros and cons of the booking com genius program?

 Hospitality properties usually resort to the Genius program when: